lpineda2/InOfficeDaysTracker/APPLE_GUIDELINES_IMPLEMENTATION.md

 - Guidance for upgrading from "When in Use" to "Always"
 - Clear error messages with actionable guidance

-## Required Info.plist Keys ⚠️ **NEEDS COMPLETION**
+## Required Info.plist Keys ✅ **COMPLETED**

-According to Apple's documentation, these keys must be added to the project:
+According to Apple's documentation, these keys must be present in the project - and they are now properly configured:

-### Required Keys:
+### ✅ Implemented Keys:
-1. **NSLocationWhenInUseUsageDescription**
+1. **NSLocationWhenInUseUsageDescription** ✅
-   - Description: "This app uses location services to automatically detect when you arrive at and leave your office for accurate visit tracking."
+   - Current: "This app needs location access to detect when you're at your office and track your office visits."

-2. **NSLocationAlwaysAndWhenInUseUsageDescription**
+2. **NSLocationAlwaysAndWhenInUseUsageDescription** ✅
+   - Current: "This app needs location access to automatically detect when you're at your office and track your office visits in the background."

+3. **NSLocationAlwaysUsageDescription** ✅
-   - Description: "This app needs access to your location even when not in use to automatically track your office visits in the background.
-This enables seamless tracking without needing to open the app."
+   - Current: "This app needs Always location access to automatically track office visits in the background when the app is not open."

-### How to Add These Keys:
-Since your project uses `GENERATE_INFOPLIST_FILE = YES`, you need to add these keys through Xcode's build settings:

-1. Open your project in Xcode
-2. Select the "InOfficeDaysTracker" target
-3. Go to the "Build Settings" tab
-4. Search for "Info.plist"
-5. Find "Custom iOS Target Properties" or similar
-6. Add the following keys:
-   - `INFOPLIST_KEY_NSLocationWhenInUseUsageDescription`
-   - `INFOPLIST_KEY_NSLocationAlwaysAndWhenInUseUsageDescription`

-### Alternative Method:
-You can also add these directly in the target's "Info" tab under "Custom iOS Target Properties".
+### ✅ Configuration Status:
+All required location permission keys are properly configured in `/InOfficeDaysTracker/Info.plist` with clear, user-friendly descriptions that explain:
+- **Why location access is needed** (office visit tracking)
+- **When it's used** (when app is active vs. background)
+- **What functionality it enables** (automatic detection)

+### ✅ Verification Complete:
+The Info.plist contains all three required keys with appropriate descriptions that will be shown to users when requesting permissions.

 ## Background Modes Configuration ✅
 The app appears to have background location capabilities enabled.
 Verify these are present: